pulumi/docs/pulumi-hugo/themes/default/content/docs/_index.md

         weight: 3
 ---

 Welcome to the Pulumi documentation!
-These pages cover what Pulumi is, how to get started using it, and reference materials for its features and supported cloud providers.
+These pages cover what Pulumi is, how to get started using it, and reference materials for its features.

 ### What is Pulumi?

 Pulumi is an <a href="https://github.com/pulumi/pulumi" target="_blank">open source</a> infrastructure as code tool for creating, deploying, and managing cloud infrastructure.
-Pulumi works with traditional infrastructure like VMs, networks, and databases, in addition to modern architectures, including containers, Kubernetes clusters, and serverless functions.
-Pulumi supports dozens of public, private, and hybrid cloud service providers.
+Pulumi works with traditional infrastructures like VMs, networks, and databases, in addition to modern architectures, including containers, Kubernetes clusters, and serverless functions.
+Pulumi supports 70+ public, private, and hybrid cloud service providers.

 <div class="flex justify-center py-6">
     <a class="btn btn-lg mx-1 my-1" href="{{< relref "/docs/get-started" >}}">Get Started</a>